aslepyan/CompressiveTactileSubsampling/README.md

 * `SRC.m` is used to determine the classes the reconstructed images belong to, calculate the accuracies of the classification of different sampling modes and measurement levels, as well as plot some relevant figures.

 # Applications
-With the proposed sampling modes, reconstruction by using a learned dictionary, and SRC, we have designed and conducted several experiments to investigate the feasibility and accuracy of those methods.
+With the proposed sampling modes, reconstruction using a learned dictionary, and SRC, we have designed and conducted several experiments to investigate their feasibility and accuracy.
+Here, we explain the folders for these experiments.

 ## Generalizability
 The folder `Subsampling_Code\reconstruction` is also for the application of reconstruction of collected subsampled tactile data from objects that are not used to train a learned dictionary.
+Firstly, users need to collect some subsampled tactile images of their daily objects (e.g. keys or toothbrushes) by using the file `SubsamplingControl.m` explained above.
+Then, with the trained dictionary, they can recover the subsampled images using the above file `dictRecovery1.m`.
+Last, they can run `genReconAccPlot.m` to calculate the accuracies of the reconstructed images and plot some relevant figures shown in the paper.
+To prove the generalizability of our methods, the objects used to do the subsampling have NOT been used to train the learned dictionary for subsampled image recovery.
-* The file `genReconAccPlot.m` is used to calculate the accuracies of the reconstructed images and plot some relevant figures.
-Here, the objects used to do the subsampling have also been used to train the learned dictionary for subsampled image recovery.
+* The file `genReconAccPlot.m` calculates the accuracies of the reconstructed images and plots some relevant figures.

 ## Projectile
 The folder `Subsampling_Code\projectile` is for the application of fast detection of a tennis ball (as a projectile) onto the sensor.
+Firstly, users can directly use our data with permission, or they need to collect the tactile images of the bouncing tennis ball by using the file `SubsamplingControl.m` with the binary subsampling mode.
+Then, they need to run each section of `projectileAnalysis.m` to process the projectile's subsampled data and plot the figures shown in the paper.
 * The file `projectileAnalysis.m` analyzes the projectile's subsampled data and generates some figures.

 ## Deformation
 The folder `Subsampling_Code\deform` is for the application of roughly drawing the shape of deformable objects.
+Firstly, users can directly use our data with permission, or they need to collect the tactile images of some deformable objects (e.g. deflated balloon or elastic objects) by using the file `SubsamplingControl.m` with the binary subsampling mode.
+Then, they need to run each section of `deformAnalysis.m` to process the subsampled data of those deformable objects and draw their rough shape, as shown in the paper.
 * The file `deformAnalysis` analyzes the subsampled data of deformable objects and generates a figure depicting their approximate shapes.

 ## Real-time Reconstruction and Classification
 The folder `Subsampling_Code\realTime` is for the application of real-time reconstruction or classification without any data processing outside the sensor.<br />
-To realize this the real-time reconstruction, firstly, the user is expected to have a reasonable learned dictionary using K-SVD method.
+To realize the real-time reconstruction, firstly, the user is expected to have a reasonable learned dictionary using the K-SVD method.
 After adjusting some parameters, the user needs to upload the `realTimeBinaryReconPBP.ino` to the sensor.
 Then, they run the `helperMat.m` and `dict2Arduino_recon.m` to transfer the dictionary and its helper matrices to the sensor.
 Finally, the user can visualize the real-time tactile images by using `realTimeVis.m`.<br />
 For its simulation, the user needs to upload the file named `realTimeBinaryReconPBP.ino` and determine the accuracy by using the `realTimeSimu.m`, while all the remaining operations are the same as the real-time reconstruction.<br />
 As for the real-time classification, first of all, the user is required to get the library (a matrix with the flattened full-raster images as its columns) through `libTraining.m` as mentioned above.
 After adjusting some parameters, the user needs to upload the `realTimeBinarySRC.ino` to the sensor.
 Then, they run the `dict2Arduino_class.m` to transfer the library to the sensor.
 Last, they can visualize the real-time classification through the serial monitor in the Arduino.

-* `realTimeBinaryReconPBP` contains the Arduino code to enable the sensor to sample the tactile data in real-time by using the binary subsampling method, and to reconstruct the subsampled image by a learned dictionary patch by patch.
+* `realTimeBinaryReconPBP` contains the Arduino code to enable the sensor to sample the tactile data in real time by using the binary subsampling method, and to reconstruct the subsampled image by a learned dictionary patch by patch.
 * `realTimeBinaryReconPBPSimu` contains the Arduino code to enable the sensor to sample and reconstruct the full raster tactile data, which has been sampled and stored.
 This simulation aims to determine the accuracy of the real-time reconstruction method by a learned dictionary patch by patch.
-* `realTimeBinarySRC` contains the Arduino code to enable the sensor to sample the tactile data in real-time using the binary subsampling method, and to classify the subsampled tactile image using the SRC method.
+* `realTimeBinarySRC` contains the Arduino code to enable the sensor to sample the tactile data in real time using the binary subsampling method, and to classify the subsampled tactile image using the SRC method.
 * `dict2Arduino_recon.m` is used to transfer a learned dictionary and its corresponding helper matrices from MATLAB to the sensor.
 * `dict2Arduino_class.m` is used to transfer a library used in the SRC from MATLAB to the sensor.
 * `helperMat.m` is used to determine and store the helper matrices according to the learned dictionary which will be used in the real-time reconstruction later.